cdktf/cdktf-provider-cloudflare/docs/waitingRoomSettings.typescript.md

 - *Type:* boolean | cdktf.IResolvable

 Whether to allow verified search engine crawlers to bypass all waiting rooms on this zone.

-Defaults to `false`.
+Verified search engine crawlers will not be tracked or counted by the waiting room system, and will not appear in waiting room analytics.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/4.52.0/docs/resources/waiting_room_settings#search_engine_crawler_bypass WaitingRoomSettings#search_engine_crawler_bypass}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.0.0/docs/resources/waiting_room_settings#search_engine_crawler_bypass WaitingRoomSettings#search_engine_crawler_bypass}

 ---